 Upto the 1960s most of the electric loads were linear loads, in other words, the current flowing through the appliances was a perfect sine wave also.
 These appliances include induction motors, domestic lighting stoves and most other household appliances.

 Harmonics are defined as waveforms at multiples of frequency of the fundamental input signal.
-For the 50Hz AC waveform (the fundamental or the 1st harmonic frequency) above, the harmonics willl look like:
+For the 50Hz AC waveform (the fundamental or the 1st harmonic frequency) above, the harmonics will look like the image on the right.

-It is clear from the table above that harmonics affect the 3 phases in a similar manner.
+From the table below it is clear that harmonics affect the 3 phases in a similar manner.
 The 2nd, 5th, 8th etc Harmonics create a negative torque on motors running from the 3-phase supply.
 The motor will consume electrical energy to overcome the counter-torque created by the Negative Sequence Harmonics.

 The 4th, 7th, 10th etc Harmonics create a positive torque on motors running of the 3-phase supply.
 These are called Positive Sequence Harmonics.